mkociscak/Cat-Name-Generator_backEnd/README.md

 <li>As the user I can clearly view the next question (number 3) about my cat and I can make my selection by clicking on the corresponding button.</li>

 <li>As the user, when I click on the button of my selection for question number 3, I will be taken to a new page with question number 4.</li>

+<li>As the user I can clearly view the next question (number 4) about my cat and I can make my selection by clicking on the corresponding button.</li>

 <li>As the user, when I click on the button of my selection for question number 4, I will be taken to a new page that displays a new name I can use for my cat!</li>
 <li>As the user, I can click on the start over button to return to the first page.</li>